ArthurItajahy/OSS-Orbital-Simulator-System/README.md

 ### First Script Example

-Here’s an example of how you can use Orbiscript to calculate a simple Hohmann transfer between Earth and Mars:
+Here’s an example of how you can use W° to calculate a simple Hohmann transfer between Earth and Mars:

 ```W-Grad
 // Calculate Hohmann transfer from Earth to Mars